riceissa/issarice.com/wiki/about-this-site.md

   [index page](https://ipfs.io/ipns/issarice.com/index).

-This site used to be canonically available at <http://riceissa.com>, but I think in late 2014 I make <http://issarice.com> the canonical domain.
+This site used to be canonically available at <http://riceissa.com>, but I think in late 2014 I made <http://issarice.com> the canonical domain.

 I think in July 2015 I added the [`_archive`](https://issarice.com/_archive/) directory to the site, which allows access to *some* past compiled versions of